 - Use a hand sanitizer with at least 60% alcohol when soap and water aren’t available.

-- Stay 6 feet away from people.
+- Stay 6 feet away from people, and wear a mask when in public.

 - Disinfect surfaces regularly.